CRM software for small business: choose and connect

 Best CRM software for small businesses

-With so many options, finding the 'best' CRM software depends entirely on what your business needs.
+The best CRM software depends entirely on what your business needs.
 A tradesperson might need a CRM that's great on mobile for on-site updates, while a consultant might prioritise a system that tracks project progress and client communication.

-Instead of looking for a one-size-fits-all solution, focus on what will make your work easier.
-A good place to start is to look for CRM software that connects with the tools you already use, like your accounting software, as some platforms have marketplaces that contain about 700 apps for various industries.
+Look for CRM software that connects with the tools you already use, like Xero accounting software.
+Some platforms have marketplaces with over 1,000 apps for various industries.
 An integrated system gives you a clearer view of your business and customer health.

 Free CRM solutions for small businesses